j-miet/BTD6bot/README.md

 All **advanced and expert map on CHIMPS difficulty are supported**.
 As bot is required to finish any plan in one go, this also means CHIMPS includes **black medal/border**.

 - Graphical user interface, made with Python&#39;s build-in Tkinter library.
-Very simplified when it comes to visuals, but easy to use.
+Very simple when it comes to visuals, but easy to use.
 Here are some of the properties:

     - set bot hotkeys